SachinMihiranga/airline-reservation/README.md

 1. install mongodb on your system
 1. Start the server, run mongosh on command-line
 1. create a databese
-1. get connection string of your database
+1. get connection string of your database.
 1. put connection string infront of `spring.data.mongodb.uri` in `src/resources/application.properties`

 - Run `AirlineReservationApplication.java` in `src/main/java/AirlineReservationApplication.java`